ucaktas/ucaktas/README.md

 ### Hi there 👋
-My name is **Utku Can**, I'm electrical & electronics engineer 🎓 who loves coding and learning about new technologies.
+My name is **Utku Can**, I'm electrical & electronics engineer 🎓 who loves coding :computer: and learning about new technologies.

 💬 Ask me about anything